kidozh/digital_twin_by_GAN/README.md

 # Digital Twins by Generative Adversarial Nets

 This project is aimed to simulate tool wear in digital way.
-We want to simulate signal in machining process so that we can do that in the following:
+We want to simulate signal in machining process so that we can do those in the following:

++ simulate signal in machining process
 + reinforcement learning in small data
 + visualization on deep learning model
-+ simulate signal in machining process
-+ transfer learning at few data
++ transfer learning at very few data

 We use DCGAN model with tool wear label to achieve that.
 GAN training is fast and the validity of simulated result will be tested later.